falcon-xu/DeViT/README.md

-# DeViT
+# DeViT: Decomposing Vision Transformers for Collaborative Inference in Edge Devices
-PyTorch implementation of the paper: Decomposing Vision Transformers for Collaborative Inference in Edge Devices
+PyTorch implementation of the paper: DeViT: Decomposing Vision Transformers for Collaborative Inference in Edge Devices